-The Audit Committee comprises a chairperson and at least two members elected annually by the Board of Directors from among the members who are appropriately qualified to work in the committee's field of duties.
+The Audit Committee is comprised of a chair and at least two members elected annually by the Board of Directors from among the members who are appropriately qualified to work in the committee's field of duties.
 The majority of the Audit Committee's members must be independent of the company, and at least one of them must be independent of major shareholders.